Le-Zheng/zoo-tutorials/flink/InferenceModel_with_openVINO_acclerating_on_FlinkStreaming.md

 val imageNormlized = channelScaledNormalize(imageTensor)
 ```
 ## Getting started Analytics-Zoo InferenceModel
 Define a class extended analytics-zoo `InferenceModel`.
-As we use openVINO backend in this example, it allows passing and loading parameters to convert to penVINO model.
+As we use OpenVINO backend in this example, it allows passing and loading parameters to convert to OpenVINO model.
 This is the sample of defining a `Resnet50InferenceModel` class.
 See more details [here](https://github.com/Le-Zheng/analytics-zoo/blob/test/apps/model-inference-examples/model-inference-flink/src/main/scala/com/intel/analytics/zoo/apps/model/inference/flink/Resnet50ImageClassification/Resnet50InferenceModel.scala).

 ```